Outlander Highlands Tour

 - 1st November to 28th February - Our Outlander Highlands Tour departs daily.
 (Maximum 8 spaces available).

-- We only use 9-seater vehicles for a more personal experience.
+- We only use 8-seater vehicles for a more personal experience.

-Meeting Point: Check-in for the tour is 8:45am at the Front of the Columba Hotel, 7 Ness Walk, Inverness IV3 5NF for depart at 9am.
+Meeting Point: Check-in for this tour at 8:45am, at the Front of the Columba Hotel, 7 Ness Walk, Inverness IV3 5NF for depart at 9am.

 Adult Tour Prices (1st March - 31st October):